stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 The `init` method is added to the nested pipeline stage builders to clone the configuration.
 We are also forced to refactor some of the nested builders that previously operated directly on the underlying Vulkan descriptor to support cloning (since JNA structures cannot easily be cloned).

-The pipeline configuration is modified to create two pipelines where the wireframe is derived:
+The pipeline configuration is modified to derive a second wireframe pipeline:

 ```java
 @Bean